 Secondly on the gummy loaf front, you might have A) cut it without letting it cool B) somehow deflated the loaf (I find dropping it into the dutch oven a culprit here).

-Secondly, you’ll need to place a metal baking dish at the base of your oven prior to preheating it.
+Next, you’ll need to place a small baking dish at the base of your oven prior to preheating it.
 Preheat the oven as per usual – an hour at a high heat is ideal.
 10 minutes before you’re ready to bake your loaf, boil the kettle.
 VERY CAREFULLY pour the boiling water into the base of the baking dish and close the door.
 The steam created will be reminiscent of the steamy environment created in a dutch oven.
 It will also have the capacity to burn, so be really careful.

 Bake the loaf for the specified time, uncovered, in the steamy oven.
 This will replicate the oven spring capacity of a dutch oven as best as possible.
 You can lightly cover the loaf in the second half of baking if you feel the crust is becoming too dark.
 You can also remove the loaf from the tin (after the initial 50 minute baking) so that the heat from the metal doesn’t darken the bottom crust too much.
 Note that if you take it out too early, you’ll risk collapsing the loaf.